 - Ability to dry the ink is critical

 - Printers typically choose solvent-based, or UV curable inks

 - Some water-based formulas do work

 Good substrate and ink suppliers will work with printers to identify the best materials for a final products graphic, physical, and even chemical requirements.
-We can help in achieving the best possible setup with sleeve materials to match.
+We can help in achieving the best possible setup with image carrier materials to match.